 Breast augmentation (breast enlargement) is one of the most popular procedures in cosmetic surgery.
 In most patients, breast implants are inserted into the tissue to create the appearance of larger breasts.
 There are a number of reasons why an individual might desire breast enhancement, including to improve the fit of clothing and to develop a more proportional figure.
 Some patients may wish to restore their pre-pregnancy body, and other patients may simply want to feel better about their overall shape.

 Breast Augmentation Procedure

 During the breast enlargement procedure, our plastic surgeon, Dr. David L. Durst will insert the breast implants into pockets in the tissue.
 This is generally done an as outpatient surgery with general anesthesia.
 Implants are placed either under the muscle or over the muscle as determined by Dr. Durst’s personal evaluation of what will work best.
 The use of implants in surgery involves many different choices.
 Either saline or silicone implants can be utilized.
 In addition, textured implants offer many advantages, and, recently available, shaped implants (silicone) can be used for breast enlargement.
 Again, it takes Dr. Durst’s examination and thorough discussion with the patient to determine which choice would be best for each surgery.
-Incision options are equally variable and include under the breast and around the nipple.
-There are advantages and disadvantages to each of these approaches, which will be fully explained during consultation.
+Incisions are usually made in the crease under the breast.
+There are variables for each individual patient, and these will be fully discussed during a consultation.

 Breast Implant Options

 Of course, most people are concerned about size.
 Breast implants do come in different sizes (and shapes), and it is important to pick the right size for each patient.
 Dr. Durst will help individuals understand what the pluses and minuses of different sizes are and what will look best based on patient goals.
 Several different techniques can be used to help with the pre-surgical planning utilized for each patient.

 Silicone Breast Implants